firesim/firesim/docs/source/Tutorials/paralleljobs.rst

 FireMarshal uses separate screen sessions to run workloads in parallel.
 It exits only after all launched workloads have exited.

-One can attach to a workload to interact with or observe it using standard screen syntax and the screen session identifiers listed in the output of the ``launch`` command.
+One can attach to a workload to interact with or observe it by opening a new terminal (with tmux for instance), using standard screen syntax, and the screen session identifiers listed in the output of the ``launch`` command.

 For instance, attach to job ``j0``, using: